Do you wish to become an electrician?

-However, every 6 to 12 months the wages can increase, or upon completion of 1000 hours of work.
+However, every 6 to 12 months, or upon completion of 1000 hours of work, the wages can increase.

 However, you have to keep in mind that the living costs are higher in those regions.

-- A high school diploma or GED, or an Associate’s Degree or higher.
+- Have a high school diploma or GED, or an associate’s degree or higher

-- Successfully completed high school algebra course or post-high school algebra with a passing grade.
+- Successfully passed a high school or post-high school algebra course

 Some programs may have additional requirements.

 If you meet these, you can then submit an application (online or by mail) to IBEW.